MicrosoftDocs/Advertising-docs/BingAds/bingads-11/bulk-service/ad-group-negative-location-criterion.md

     ClientId = "ClientIdGoesHere",

     // Map properties in the Bulk file to the
-    // BiddableAdGroupCriterion object of the Campaign Management service.
+    // NegativeAdGroupCriterion object of the Campaign Management service.

-    AdGroupCriterion = new NegativeAdGroupCriterion
+    NegativeAdGroupCriterion = new NegativeAdGroupCriterion
     {
         // 'Parent Id' column header in the Bulk file AdGroupId = adGroupIdKey,